cris7ea/coding-cardio/README.md

 For the folder "crypto-node-cardio" I implemented the following features:

-- I make a JSON REST API endpoint using Node.js and Express.js, which will return the exchange platform that is currently trading the cheapest price for Bitcoin `BTCUSD`.
+- I make a REST API endpoint using Node.js and Express.js, which will return the exchange platform that is currently trading the cheapest price for Bitcoin `BTCUSD`.
 - For now, I'm also assuming that 1 USDT = 1 USD

 Example API call (for 1 BTCUSD):